EXCLUSIVE-After $15 bln award, sultan's heirs target Malaysian properties in Paris

 "To the extent that Malaysians blocked entry to the bailiffs, they are in open defiance of a French court order," Cohen said.

+A court official from the Tribunal Judiciaire de Paris declined to comment specifically on the case.

+But the official said seizures of property belonging to foreign states in France must be authorized by a judge in Paris, "to which it is then possible to request to retract their decision."

 Last month, Luxembourg court bailiffs issued fresh seizure orders for two units of Petronas PETR.UL in a similar effort.
-The company has said the heirs' actions were baseless and that it will continue to defend its legal position.
+Petronas has said the heirs' actions were baseless and that it will continue to defend its legal position.

 Malaysia has previously vowed to take all legal measures to protect its assets worldwide.